gustavo-andres/LetsGo/README.md

 # LetsGo: First Coding Question
 # Go Workshop: From Basics to Frequency Analysis

-This guide outlines a 10-day workshop to teach Go programming fundamentals, gradually building toward solving a frequency distribution problem.
-Each day introduces new concepts with practical examples.
+This guide outlines a 10-step workshop to teach Go programming fundamentals, gradually building toward solving a frequency distribution problem.
+Each step introduces new concepts with practical examples.

 ## Workshop Overview

 - **Target Audience**: Beginners with limited programming experience
-- **Duration**: 10 days (2 weeks)
 - **Final Project**: Calculate and display the top 3 authors by post frequency

-## Day 1: Basic Syntax and Data Types
+## Step 1: Basic Syntax and Data Types

 ### Lesson Goals
 - Understand Go's basic syntax